dwave-examples/nurse-scheduling/README.rst

 Here is a general overview of the Nurse Scheduling code:

-* Assign the size of the problem (Number of nurses and days) and parameters
+* Assign the size of the problem (number of nurses and days) and parameters
 * Compute the "penalty matrix" J
 * Develop the QUBO matrix
-* Run the problem
+* Run the problem (solve the QUBO)
 * Compute the hard shift constraint sum
 * Compute the hard nurse constraint sum
 * Compute the soft nurse constraint sum